twineworks/tweakflow/README.md

 Tweakflow keeps the application in control of the data exchange.
 Users cannot arbitrarily call into application internals.

 ## Requirements
 Java 8 or later is required.
-Builds are tested against JDK 8 and JDK 11.
+Builds are tested against JDK 8, 11 and 13.

 ## Getting the jar
 Get the latest release jar from [github](https://github.com/twineworks/tweakflow/releases/latest), or from [maven central](http://search.maven.org/#search|gav|1|g:"com.twineworks"%20AND%20a:"tweakflow").